Vediishh/VES-Canteen-Admin-Panel/README.md

 2. Create a new branch (`feature-xyz`).
 3. Commit your changes and push to GitHub.
 4. Submit a pull request!

-## License
-This project is licensed under the **MIT License**.

 ---
 Developed with ❤️ by
 Group 16:
-Dolly Balwani
+Dolly Balwani,
-Vedish Chawla
+Vedish Chawla,
-Sahil Tanwani
+Sahil Tanwani,
 Yash Sukheja